 Relationships are based on intimacy.
 When a child is born, there is a relationship that automatically exists between the child, and the mother and father of the child.
 Nothing can ever undo such a relationship that comes from a human birth.
-There is a similar relationship that exists between Christians and God, and Jews and God, that is necessary for eternal, and which can never be undone.
-The spiritual “new birth” creates a perfect spirit of such a Christian or Jew, that is described as being “from above.”
+There is a similar relationship that exists between Christians and God, and Jews and God, that is necessary for eternal life, and which can never be undone.
+The spiritual “new birth” creates a perfect spirit in such a Christian or Jew, that is described as being “from above.”
 “From above” means that the particular new birth was caused by God’s Holy Spirit.
-The need for the new birth is stated in the Old and New Testaments, as follows:
+The need for the new birth is stated in the Old and New Testaments, as stated in my opening paragraphs.

 John 14:20 New American Standard Bible (NASB)